-One of our cutting-edge programs on campus is our Technology, Innovation, and Engineering program (T.I.E.).
+One of our cutting-edge and unique-to-LLA programs is our Technology, Innovation, and Engineering program (T.I.E.).
 This is a four-year program that students have to apply to join prior to their freshman year.
 It teaches students through activity-based hands-on classes in construction, blue line prints, manipulation of metals, generating power and more.

 Clubs on Campus?

 There are many options for clubs to join on campus.
-Here are just a few of them: Walk/Run Fitness Club, Camping Club, Baking Club, Surf Club, and the Shades Club (cultural diversity)
+Here are just a few of them: Camping Club, Baking Club, Surf Club, Shades Club (cultural diversity), and the Walk/Run Fitness Club.

 Before and After School Care?

 Before and after school care is available for grades TK-8th through our Kids’ University program.
 Kids' University also offers day camp programs throughout the summer.

 There are three campus pastors who coordinate ministry activities in the Elementary, Junior High, and High School.
-These include things like: chapels, opportunities for local and international mission service.
-In the high school, there are student Ministry Directors who help lead out in the planning of ministry-related activities from A/V to music.
+These include things like: chapels, opportunities for local and international mission service, life groups, and more.
+In the high school, there are ~50 student Ministry Directors who help lead out in the planning of ministry-related activities from A/V to music.

 Sports is viewed as an opportunity to learn to work together as a team (win or lose), but our hard-working players hold many league championship titles.
 There are 13 varsity teams and 8 junior varsity teams in the High School.
 The Elementary and Junior High offer several opportunities to join team sports or participate in sports clinics.